 Pain/Opioid CORE Career Development VA Intranet Site (requires a VA account & workgroup membership)

 The purpose of the Pain/Opioid CORE Rapid Start program is to support research in priority areas within pain/opioid research.
 These are small awards intended to fund projects of up to one year that are consistent with CORE priorities and are likely to meaningfully inform future applications for funding as a VA study (e.g., CDA, IIR, Service-Directed Research, QUERI project) or answer priority questions (e.g., secondary analysis).
-The next Rapid Start Funding RFA will be posted in December 2022.
+The next Rapid Start Funding RFA is expected in December 2023.

 Priority is given to early career investigators.
 Learn more.